SpiderDave/SpiderDaveAsm/README.md

     >   prefix to give upper byte of word

 ## Directives ##
+    Most directives may optionally be prefixed with a ".".

 =
     Used to define a symbol.
+Symbol names are case-insensitive.

 ```
     foobar = $42